-2.1 Section 7 of the Education Act 1996 states that:
+- 2.1 Section 7 of the Education Act 1996 states that:

-'The parent of every child of compulsory school age shall cause him to receive efficient full-time education suitable (a) to his age, ability and aptitude, and (b) to any special educational needs he may have, either by regular attendance at school or otherwise.'
+'The parent of every child of compulsory school age shall cause him to receive efficient full-time education suitable (a) to his age, ability and aptitude, and (b) to any special educational needs he may have, either by regular attendance at school or otherwise.' - 2.2 Although 'efficient' and 'suitable' are not defined in the Education Act 1996, case law has broadly established an 'efficient' education to be one that 'achieves that which it sets out to achieve' and a 'suitable' education to be one that 'primarily equips a child for life within the community of which he is a member, rather than the way of life in the country as a whole, as long as it does not foreclose the child's options in later years to adopt some other form of life if he wishes to do so'.

-- 2.2 Although 'efficient' and 'suitable' are not defined in the Education Act 1996, case law1 has broadly established an 'efficient' education to be one that 'achieves that which it sets out to achieve' and a 'suitable' education to be one that 'primarily equips a child for life within the community of which he is a member, rather than the way of life in the country as a whole, as long as it does not foreclose the child's options in later years to adopt some other form of life if he wishes to do so'.2 In other words, the education provided should prepare a child for life in the modern society and enable them to make progress towards their potential. - 2.3 The education you provide will need to be full-time, although there is no current legal definition of what 'full-time' means. - 2.4 Children who attend school are usually timetabled to receive 25 hours education a week for 38 weeks of the year.
-Children who are being educated at home have greater flexibility around this amount of the contact time and do not need to follow a set timetable or have fixed times during the day or year when education will take place. - 2.5 In coming to a decision on the amount of education that will be provided, you we will want to ensure there is sufficient time and opportunity for your child to assimilate what they have learnt, and to apply the skills and knowledge they have gained to other areas of their learning - 2.6 Additional flexibilities available to you as a home educator include the option to choose: - whether to formally assess and mark work; - whether to follow the National Curriculum; - whether to enter your child for examinations; - how your child will engage with peers in either social or learning activities. - 2.7 In coming to a view, you may wish to consider the impact of your choices should your child return to formal schooling later on or when they move on to further
+Justice Woolf in the case of R v Secretary of State for Education and Science, 12 April 1995. - 2.3 The education you provide will need to be full-time, although there is no current legal definition of what 'full-time' means. - 2.4 Children who attend school are usually timetabled to receive 25 hours education a week for 38 weeks of the year.
+Children who are being educated at home have greater flexibility around this amount of the contact time and do not need to follow a set timetable or have fixed times during the day or year when education will take place. - 2.5 In coming to a decision on the amount of education that will be provided, you we will want to ensure there is sufficient time and opportunity for your child to assimilate what they have learnt, and to apply the skills and knowledge they have gained to other areas of their learning - 2.6 Additional flexibilities available to you as a home educator include the option to choose: - whether to formally assess and mark work; - whether to follow the National Curriculum; - whether to enter your child for examinations; - how your child will engage with peers in either social or learning activities. - 2.7 In coming to a view, you may wish to consider the impact of your choices should your child return to formal schooling later on or when they move on to further education, training or employment. - 2.8 By choosing to home educate your child it is your responsibility to ensure that the education provided meets the statutory requirements outlined above. - 2.9 As a guide, a suitable education programme should include the following components: